Note

 Managed feature store provides these feature transformation capabilities:

-- Support for custom transformations - You can write a Spark transformer to develop features with custom transformations, like window-based aggregates, for example
+- Support for custom transformations - You can write a Spark transformer to develop features with custom transformations, such as window-based aggregates.

 Feature materialization

-Materialization involves the computation of feature values for a given feature window, and persistence of those values in a materialization store.
-Now, feature data can be retrieved more quickly and reliably for training and inference purposes.
+Materialization computes feature values for a given feature window and persists those values in a materialization store.
+Feature data can then be retrieved more quickly and reliably for training and inference purposes.

-- Managed feature materialization pipeline - You declaratively specify the materialization schedule, and the system then handles the scheduling, precomputation, and materialization of the values into the materialization store.
+- Managed feature materialization pipeline - Declaratively specify the materialization schedule, and the system handles the scheduling, precomputation, and materialization of the values into the materialization store.

-- Backfill support - You can perform on-demand materialization of feature sets for a given feature window
+- Backfill support - Perform on-demand materialization of feature sets for a given feature window.

-- Managed Spark support for materialization - Azure Machine Learning managed Spark (in serverless compute instances) runs the materialization jobs.
-It frees you from set-up and management of the Spark infrastructure.
+- Managed Spark support for materialization - Azure Machine Learning managed Spark (in serverless compute instances) runs the materialization jobs, eliminating the need to set up and manage Spark infrastructure.

 Note